WEHI-ResearchComputing/wehi-globus/README.md

 This a lightweight skeleton project for programmatic Globus downloads.

 ## Prerequisite tasks
-1. Create a python environment and install the prequisites.
+1. Create a python environment and install the perquisites.
 Only a couple of packages are required so installing in your user area is fine.
 Otherwise use a virtual environment.
 Python 3.7 or higher is required.
 2. Setup [Globus Connect Personal](https://www.globus.org/globus-connect-personal) (GCP) to service your endpoint.
 This needs to be done interactively the first time but can there after run in the background or even in the batch system.
 3. Login using the `globus-login.py` script.
 This also needs to be done interactively the login tokens should last 6 months.
 Look in `helper.py` for more details.
 This is different to the Globus CLI in that different authorisation tokens are acquired.
 These tokens should be kept confidential.
 4. Edit the `config.py` to match your requirements.

 ## Simple downloads